andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - 4. Synthesize one or more stacks in the app  -> The synthesis step catches logical errors in defining your AWS resources
     - 5. Deploy stack(s) to your AWS account -> run cdk deploy
   - cdk diff: used to generate a difference report between the deployed and local stacks
+  - NoSuchBucket error --> CDK is trying to access an S3 bucket that doesn't exist in the new AWS account.
+    - run cdk bootstrap -> sets up the environment for CDK (provisions IAM roles and the S3 bucket that CDK uses for deployment)
+  - AWS CDK has first-class support for TypeScript, JavaScript, Python, Java, and C#

 - SAR (AWS Serverless Application Repository):
   - managed repository for serverless applications.